W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 6. Egos can clash in any situation, but spirit cannot clash at all.
-²If you perceive a teacher as merely ‘a larger ego’ you will be afraid, because to enlarge an ego would be to increase anxiety about separation.
+²If you perceive a teacher as merely “a larger ego’ you will be afraid, because to enlarge an ego would be to increase anxiety about separation.
 ³I will teach with you and live with you if you will think with me, but my goal will always be to absolve you finally from the need for a teacher.
 ⁴This is the opposite of the ego-oriented teacher’s goal.
 ⁵He is concerned with the effect of his ego on other egos, and therefore interprets their interaction as a means of ego preservation.